 I’d join this, just to experience the “Honesty Circle”.

 To be honest, the film really got on my nerves at certain moments.
 For example, there is the dazzlingly handsome Naomi (Nicky Whelan) who has the annoying habit of answering every question with a question.
 It was driving me crazy.
 The exaggerated group events also felt like a sort of mass hysteria.
 And it became a bit too predictable when Kyle ended up in a pillow-filled room with a couple lovely, very tasty looking women whose sex lives are clearly as exhilarating as watching a chess game.
 It looked like a hippie commune.
 It also felt rather surreal and unearthly.

 The denouement is kind of disappointing.

-As I said before, specially the end is disappointing.
+As I said before, especially the end is disappointing.
 Initially, you see an organization trying to recruit members by means of brainwashing and psychological pressure.
 I admit it was intriguing.
-But in the end it felt incomplete.
+But in the end, it felt incomplete.
 Perhaps also due to the lack of any explanation.
 Initially, “Rebirth” looked like a sort of sect, full of esoteric ideas and dogmas, with the aim of allowing the participants to experience a rebirth in which all connections with their inculcating, self-centered living environment are cut.